-D&G has received funding from CVC's EcoGrant initiative undertake in 2022. to actively encourage consumers and its customers to extend the life of their products by prioritising re-use and repair.
-Through using an electric vehicle 'Van for Good', D&G will be promoting consumer engagement initiatives rating in 2022. across 2022, including a Community Recycling and Repair Scheme, Commonwealth Games Activation Programme and longer-term community reuse centre support.
-As part of these initiatives, D&G is partnering with volunteering organisation on Hand, in addition to the company's existing relationship with ReUse, to allow customers to donate appliances and furniture via its "Van for Good" to encourage a circular economy and
+D&G has received funding from CVC's EcoGrant initiative to actively encourage consumers and its customers to extend the life of their products by prioritising re-use and repair.
+Through using an electric vehicle 'Van for Good', D&G will be promoting consumer engagement initiatives across 2022, including a Community Recycling and Repair Scheme, Commonwealth Games Activation Programme and longer-term community reuse centre support.
+As part of these initiatives, D&G is partnering with volunteering organisation onHand, in addition to the company's existing relationship with ReUse, to allow customers to donate appliances and furniture via its "Van for Good" to encourage a circular economy and avoid waste.

 In addition to consumer facing initiatives, D&G has been developing a sustainability roadmap to consider further opportunities to improve its environmental impact including starting to explore opportunities to transition its fleet of partner vehicles from diesel to electric.
-Further opportunities to reduce its GHG emission exposure will be informed by a carbon footprint measurement and baselining project, which the company plans to
+Further opportunities to reduce its GHG emission exposure will be informed by a carbon footprint measurement and baselining project, which the company plans to undertake in 2022.

-In recognition of its governance and management of sustainability issues, D&G received a bronze EcoVadis
+In recognition of its governance and management of sustainability issues, D&G received a bronze EcoVadis rating in 2022.

-- Environment & Planet
+Environment & Planet

-- Customer Engagement
+Customer Engagement

-- Sustainable Operations & Processes
+Sustainable Operations & Processes

-- Community Engagement
+Community Engagement